VerbalCant/g1kpca/README.md

   - All controls update the visualization in real-time

 ## Troubleshooting

+### General Issues
 - If the visualization doesn't load, check your browser's console for errors
 - Ensure both pca_visualization.html and pca_data.json are in the same directory
 - Make sure your browser supports WebGL for 3D visualization
-- If you see CORS errors, ensure you're using a web server (like the Python command above) rather than opening the HTML file directly
+- If you see CORS errors, ensure you're using a web server rather than opening the HTML file directly

-- For performance issues, try:
+### Schmutzi-specific Issues
+- Ensure BAM files are aligned to the rCRS reference
+- Check that BAM files are properly indexed
+- Verify Schmutzi installation with `schmutzi contDeam.pl --help`
-  - Reducing the number of displayed populations
+- For memory issues, try reducing the number of threads
-  - Using the superpopulation coloring mode
-  - Using a more powerful computer/graphics card
+- Check the log files in the work directory for detailed error messages

 ## Citation
-If you use this pipeline in your research, please cite:
+If you use these pipelines in your research, please cite:
 - The 1000 Genomes Project
+- Schmutzi: Renaud G, Slon V, Duggan AT, Kelso J. Schmutzi: estimation of contamination and endogenous mitochondrial consensus calling for ancient DNA.
+Genome Biol.
+2015
 - Plotly.js for visualization
 - This repository